ipr-cnrs/sssd/README.md

 ### OS Specific Variables

-Please see default value by Operating System file in `vars/` directory.
+Please see default value by Operating System file in [vars][vars directory] directory.

 * **sssd_pkg_list** : The list of packages to install to provide `sssd`.